-In June this year, The Arab Gulf States Institute in Washington (agsiw) looked at how Saudi artist Daniah Alsaleh has been using AI to elicit emotional reactions in viewers and manipulate historical narratives.
-It got me thinking about how these new technologies might end up being a really transformative moment for Saudi culture.
+In June this year, the Arab Gulf States Institute in Washington (AGSIW) looked at how Saudi artist Daniah Alsaleh has been using AI to elicit emotional reactions in viewers and manipulate historical narratives.
+It got me thinking about how these new technologies might end up being a truly transformative moment for Saudi culture.

-Wherever AI takes us in art, it’s already a significant tool in the shaping of the artistic practice; akin, even, to traditional paint and brushes.
+Wherever AI takes us in art, it’s already a significant tool in shaping artistic practice—akin, even, to traditional paint and brushes.
 Alsaleh’s work, which uses deepfakes, challenges the certainty of memory in an era overwhelmed by media and rapid societal changes.
-In turn, this interrogates the authenticity of people’s perceptions - are they being influenced by the images and media they consume on a daily basis?
+In turn, this interrogates the authenticity of people’s perceptions—are they being influenced by the images and media they consume on a daily basis?

-Ultimately, Alsalah wanted to use AI to explore social conditioning, reflecting on how we often take things at face value.
-And I agree; artworks like these pose challenges to Saudi society and yet are important and should be in demand.
+Ultimately, Alsaleh wanted to use AI to explore social conditioning, reflecting on how we often take things at face value.
+And I agree; artworks like these pose challenges to Saudi society and yet are important—and should be in demand.

 In today's Saudi Arabia, amid the new reforms that bring a sense of rejuvenation and a brighter lifestyle, experiences from the pre-2017 era often carry associations of misery, darkness, and pessimism.

 So perhaps such artworks can serve as a transformative step, helping dissociate negative past experiences and allowing people to rediscover the beauty that Saudi society has encompassed historically.
-That might be an artificial artistic process, like Alsalah’s - but it can certainly be intelligent.
+That might be an artificial artistic process, like Alsaleh’s—but it can certainly be intelligent.

 0 Comments